tearflake/sexpression/README.md

-# sexpression v1.0.11
+# s-expression v1.0.12

-S-expression is a formal language for representing data and code. *Sexpression* project is an implementation of S-expression language parser.
+S-expression is a formal language for representing data and code. *S-expression* project is an implementation of S-expression language parser.

 ## project specifics